To content

 • Private events

-Usability testing the HTML prototype
+Usability testing and improving the prototype

 A room packed with people sitting around a long table.